California lawmakers traveled to Hawaii with utility executives as wildfires raged

 A group of California lawmakers took a trip to Hawaii with utility companies last year as wildfires wreaked havoc in their state.

-During the junket, representatives from utility companies discussed with lawmakers just how much responsibility they should bear for wildfires – even as Pacific Gas & Electric Co.
+During the junket, representatives from utility companies discussed with the bipartisan group of lawmakers just how much responsibility they should bear for wildfires – even as Pacific Gas & Electric Co.
 (PG&E) could be on the hook for several billions of dollars in damages for fires it caused over the past few years.

 The utility companies are pushing for a new state law that would raise electricity prices to offset costs incurred from wildfires, according to The New York Times.